-15 Jun 2016, in Cocoa - The IDH Farm and Co-op Investment Program builds upon the momentum in Cote d' Ivoire to develop sustainable business models for medium and long term financial solutions.
+15 Jun 2016 The IDH Farm and Co-op Investment Program builds upon the momentum in Cote d' Ivoire to develop sustainable business models for medium and long term financial solutions.

 Existing organizations have picked up this agenda and made great progress in increasing the levels of professionalism of both co-ops and farmers, to name a few: the Conseil Cafe Cacoa, World Bank, IFC, ScopeInsight, the Coop Academy, ANADER, WCF and GIZ.